 What is the purpose of the Prize?
 The SD Art Prize gives exposure to deserving SD County artists through a series of exhibitions, websites, published reviews, catalogues and educational materials.
 Art Professional are asked to contribute to these notes and those writers are part of the nominating committee for the next year of the prize.
 The SD Art Prize is growing a network of art professionals and patrons and facilitates collaboration with arts organizations and the media to raise awareness of the visual arts.

 Who gives the prize money?
 The money is raised by the San Diego Visual Arts Network which is a non-profit organization whose mission is to promote the arts and art education mainly but not exclusively within the County of San Diego.
 SDVAN believes art, in its diverse forms, enriches our lives, can be a catalyst for personal development, empowerment, enhanced creativity, community building and positive social changes.
 The SD Art Prize is a 100% volunteer effort just like SDVAN.
 No one receives a salary or makes a profit from these efforts.

 Why is it held where it is held?
 Bread and Salt is the current venue for the SD Art Prize since 2020..
-Athenaeum Music & Arts Library has hosted exhibitions of all the artists since 2010 as has the Art San Diego Contemporary Art Show has hosted the artist every year since its inception.
+Athenaeum Music & Arts Library hosted exhibitions of all the artists from 2010 to 2019.
+Art San Diego Contemporary Art Show has hosted the artist every year since its inception.
 In the past, The L-Street Gallery of the Omni Hotel sponsored the exhibitions by generously donating space and the supporting expenses of the exhibitions from 2006-2009.
 A special exhibition of all nominated emerging artists New Contemporaries was held every year for 10 years at a changing venue